annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/navigation/wizard.md

     ![](images/wizard-image-16.png)

-1. Create a condition for both the **Previous** and **Next** buttons to enusre the Wizard never goes above or below the actual number of steps.
+1. Create a condition for both the **Previous** and **Next** buttons.
+This ensures that theuser can never goes above or below the actual number of steps in the Wizard.

     ![](images/wizard-image-17.png)